-All four are inbound connectors: an external event arrives, Connic parses it, and an agent run starts with the payload attached.
-The connector layer handles receiving the event, authenticating the source, and retrying or buffering wherever the protocol allows.
-So the real difference between them is not the agent.
-It is what happens to an event on its way from your system to that run.
-See the connectors overview for how inbound, outbound, and sync modes fit together, and why pre-built connectors replace integration glue for the broader case.
+All four are inbound connectors: an external event arrives, Connic parses it, and one run starts for every linked agent with the payload attached.
+The connector layer handles receiving the event, authenticating the source, and retrying or buffering where the protocol supports it.
+The agent can stay unchanged while the event path changes underneath it.
+See how inbound, outbound, and sync modes differ.

 Webhook: synchronous HTTP push

 A webhook connector gives your agent a URL.
-Any service that can make an HTTP request triggers a run by posting to it, authenticated with a shared secret in the X-Connic-Secret header.
-It is the lowest-latency option and the only one that can hand the result straight back: in sync mode the request blocks until the run finishes and returns its output, which is what a chat UI or a synchronous API call needs.
+Any service that can make an HTTP request triggers one run for every linked agent by posting to it, authenticated with a shared secret in the X-Connic-Secret header.
+It is the direct HTTP option and the only one that can hand the result straight back: in sync mode the request blocks until the run finishes and returns its output, which is what a chat UI or a synchronous API call needs.

 curl -X POST "<webhook-url>" \